 The decimal system does not allow two digits to be in the same position.

-Since 10 tenths can be grouped into 1 unit, we have 1 unit and 2 tenths.
+Since 10 tenths can be grouped into 1 ont (unit), we have 1 unit and 2 tenths.

 The quantity "12 tenths" is written 1.2.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 98-99.

-The base ten material and the place-value mat are a great help.
+The base ten blocks and the place value mat are a great support to developing conceptual understanding of adding and subtracting decimals.
 With these materials, quantities of the same value are joined together explicitly, for example, tenths are added with tenths.
-When students work with base-ten materials, they use their knowledge of place value and, in so doing, deepen the concept of grouping, transferring this concept from whole numbers to situations involving decimal numbers.
+When students work with base ten blocks, they use their knowledge of place value and, in so doing, deepen the concept of grouping, transferring this concept from whole numbers to situations involving decimal numbers.
 Students then recognize that regardless of place value, whenever 10 elements are found in a position, they are replaced by 1 group of 10 that is placed in the position to its left.
 Using this type of material increases students' understanding and introduces them to algorithms for adding decimal numbers.

 It is important for teachers to have students make connections between these strategies in order to consolidate addition of decimal numbers.
 The following are different strategies for solving the problem below: